opendocsg/slw-judgments-backfill/2018_SGHC_238/report.md

 (2) Visual similarity

 53     At the outset, I must emphasise that when assessing the _visual_ similarity of two competing marks, the court should consider the relative _appearance_ of the marks.
-This would typically involve looking at the physical attributes and features of the marks, such as (a) the length of the marks; (b) the structure of the marks ( _ie_ , whether there are the same number of words); and (c) whether the same letters are used in the marks: _Ozone Community Corp v Advance Magazine Publishers Inc_ [2010] 2 SLR 459 (“ _Ozone Community_ ”) at [49], citing with approval Lionel Bently and Brad Sherman, _Intellectual Property Law_ (Oxford University Press, 3rd Ed, 2009) at p 865.
+This would typically involve looking at the physical attributes and features of the marks, such as (a) the length of the marks; (b) the structure of the marks ( _ie_ , whether there are the same number of words); and (c) whether the same letters are used in the marks: _Ozone Community Corp v Advance Magazine Publishers Inc_ <span class="citation">[2010] 2 SLR 459</span> (“ _Ozone Community_ ”) at [49], citing with approval Lionel Bently and Brad Sherman, _Intellectual Property Law_ (Oxford University Press, 3rd Ed, 2009) at p 865.

 54     Turning now to my assessment of the visual similarity of the marks, I am of the view that the Application Mark and the Appellant’s Earlier Monster Marks are visually dissimilar.
 This is notwithstanding that the marks have a common denominator _ie_ , the word “MONSTER”.
-In _The Polo/Lauren Co, LP v Shop In Department Store Pte Ltd_ [2005] 4 SLR(R) 816, Lai Kew Chai J stated at [26]:
+In _The Polo/Lauren Co, LP v Shop In Department Store Pte Ltd_ <span class="citation">[2005] 4 SLR(R) 816</span>, Lai Kew Chai J stated at [26]:

  In cases where there is a common denominator, it is important to look at the differences between the mark and the sign in order to decide whether the challenged sign has been able to distinguish itself sufficiently and substantially...

 This principle was subsequently cited with approval by the Court of Appeal in _Ceramiche Caesar_ ([26] _supra_ ) at [32].
-Further, the Court of Appeal in _McDonald’s Corp v Future Enterprises_ Pte Ltd [2005] 1 SLR(R) 177 (“ _Future Enterprises_ ”) stated at [28]:
+Further, the Court of Appeal in _McDonald’s Corp v Future Enterprises_ Pte Ltd <span class="citation">[2005] 1 SLR(R) 177</span> (“ _Future Enterprises_ ”) stated at [28]:

  A mark may very well consist of some common word(s) or device but it does not necessarily follow that it is thereby incapable of being distinctive or will be confused with an existing mark with the same word or words.
 One must look at the mark as a whole.